-These are daily readings as opposed to the other charts above, which are weekly changes in the various types of crashes.
-These two charts are also reporting actual fatalities as opposed to fatal crashes, which are reported in the previous charts in Section 2.
+The chart above gives the percent fatality Reduction in 2020 Compared to the identical days in 2019 from April 1 through June 23 of both years.
+These are daily readings as opposed to the charts in Section 2, which are weekly changes in the various types of crashes.
+This chart, as well as the one on the following page, are also reporting actual fatalities as opposed to fatal crashes, which are reported in the previous charts in Section 2.